haticecardak/Predicting_Stock_Price-IAM592-Project/README.md

 I would like to study stock price estimation on the financial market.
 My project consists of 3 parts that are Dataset, Linear Regression and Reinforcement Learning (RL) Environment.
 ## Data Set
 Firstly, I prepare a timeseries data with respect to looking at the historical data, which enables me to query all dataset in a same way.
-Data set information is stated "Data Set Description".
+Data set information and sample results are stated "Data Set Description".
+My data set is composed of 4 financial market instruments that are ASELSAN, NETFLİX, Gold and Silver.

 ## Linear Regression
 Secondly, Linear Regression focuses on two variables that are dependent and independent.
 Dependent variable implies the target and the independent variable implies feature.
 I would like to estimate the price of stock in financial market with the daily data and then make a restriction such as 30 days, 60 days and etc., which enables to forecast future price movement up or down.
 It can be seen as a signal.